vigetlabs/microcosm/docs/guides/architecture.md

 like a sidebar of all planets.
 3. **Planet specific layout.** A card with specific stats about a planet.

-Each Presenter is given the application's Repo instance.
-Since Presenters are sub-classes of `React.Component`, they are passed child routes as children (renderable by their view).
+Each Presenter is given the application's instance of Microcosm.
+We call it the `repo`.
+Since Presenters extend from `React.Component`, they receive nested routes as children (renderable by their view).

 ## Presenters